Second IRS whistleblower goes public at House Oversight hearing about Hunter Biden probe - KESQ

 Asked whether Wednesday’s hearing with the IRS whistleblowers is a step toward impeaching Garland, House Oversight Committee Chair James Comer told CNN, “There’s obviously a lot of eagerness to get the facts out and we’re moving as quickly as we can.”
 He added, however, that he’s “just in charge of getting the facts out” and that questions of impeachment will come later.

-Comer, a Kentucky Republican, said, “We have two brave and credible IRS whistleblowers who have risked their careers to come forward and provide important testimony.
-Their testimony about the DOJ, FBI, and IRS’s investigation of Hunter Biden confirms the committee’s findings.
-That there is nothing normal about the Biden family’s business activity.”
+Comer, a Kentucky Republican, said, “We have two brave and credible IRS whistleblowers who have risked their careers to come forward and provide important testimony.”

 Garland, a top target of the House GOP, is slated to testify in front of the House Judiciary Committee for a routine oversight hearing in September.

-Note: This story and headline have been updated to reflect additional information and developments.